President of Women in Mining Ghana outdoors BCM women chapter in Accra | Ghana News Agency

 Speaking at the inaugural ceremony of the BCM Women in Mining Chapter in Accra on Friday, Dr Sakyi-Addo said the formation of the chapters played a crucial role in driving organisational growth.

-“I wish that we will get to a point where there will be enough women, where the mining sector will be inclusive and we do not need to have Women in Mining groups.
+“I wish that we will get to a point where there would be enough women, where the mining sector will be inclusive and we do not need to have Women in Mining groups.

-“But for now we are working on more participation of women in the sector, those who come on board, what is it that doesn’t make them not stay and find solutions to them, for me this also an economic empowerment issue.
-The natural resources belong to Ghana and if your daughter can get a job there, you know she is going to get good pay and training and some form of security,” she said.
+“But for now we are working on more participation of women in the sector, those who come on board, what is it that don’t makes them not to stay and find solutions to them, for me this also an economic empowerment issue.
+The natural resources belongs to Ghana and if your daughter can get a job there, you know she is going to get good pay and training and some form of security,” she said.

 On her part the Deputy Australian High Commissioner to Ghana, Penny Dennis commended BCM for making the formation of the Chapter a reality.